Music Marketing Insights: Using Interactive Media in 2019

 Album covers are often the first thing someone will see in relation to a musician's new album.

 Whether it's a simple picture of the artist on the cover, or something more showy or controversial, the visual side of music matters.
-VR album art showcases the musician, the music, and the album art in a new and more in-depth fashion.
+Interactive album art in 360° showcases the musician, the music, and the album art in a new and more in-depth fashion.

-We worked with Houston-based rapper Trill Sammy to design a VR album cover for his latest studio record No Sleep Vol. 1.
+We worked with Houston-based rapper Trill Sammy to design an immersive album cover for his latest studio record No Sleep Vol. 1.
 The immersive world we designed functions not only as his virtual album cover, but as his entire website.
 Seriously.
-Check out his 360° VR album art below to see what’s up (or just visit his website).
+Check out his 360° world below to see what’s up (or just visit his website).

 This 360° album cover allows people to step nearly literally into the stylized world of Trill Sammy (this is especially true if you view this through a VR headset).
 Plus, you can stream his music, see his merch, and visit his social media pages all from within the interactive space.

-As a whole, this 360° VR album art has helped him give his extremely active fan base something fresh to interact with online and on social media, generating excitement for his album release in a way that fits with who he is.
+This 360° album cover has helped him give his extremely active fan base something fresh to interact with online and on social media, generating excitement for his album release in a way that fits with who he is.

-We created a VR Flyer for AVL BattleGrounds - a hip-hop event centered around rap battles.
+We created a 360° event flyer for AVL BattleGrounds - a hip-hop event centered around rap battles.
 (Scroll down to interact.)

 As sponsors for this particular event, we knew we needed to snag a shot of the event in action.
 Tune in below to see the 360° photo of Battlegrounds 8 LIVE.